Skip to content

 Unsaved changes

-If you have unsaved changes when clicking Test, a confirmation dialog appears:
+If you click Review flow while the model has unsaved changes, a confirmation dialog appears:

-• Save and test: Saves the model first, then starts the test.
+• Save and review flow: Saves the model first, then starts the session.

-The save happens automatically before the test begins, ensuring the backend tests the latest version of your model.
+The save happens automatically before the session begins, ensuring the backend listens against the latest version of your model.

 Test execution flow